 This is a great opportunity to “go” to Mass anywhere in the world!
 Find a church you love and stick to it, or go somewhere new every time!

 Read the Mass readings of the day

 Even when you can’t attend Mass, following the prayers and readings of the Mass at home is helpful to make Sunday holy.
-To that end, The CTS New Sunday Missal 2020 is now only £1.
-However, if you prefer to treat yourself to a beautiful hardback edition, take a look at our full selection of missals.
+If you don’t already have a Sunday Missal, you can choose between our affordable paperback missal for the current liturgical year, or treat yourself to a hardback missal that you can keep forever.